Methuselah (pine tree): Other bristlecones

-Another bristlecone specimen, WPN-114, nicknamed "Prometheus", was more than 4,844 years old when cut down in 1964, with an estimated germination date of 2880 BC.
+Another bristlecone specimen, WPN-114, nicknamed "Prometheus", was more than 4,862 years old when cut down in 1964, with an estimated germination date of 2880 BC.
 A dendrochronology, based on these trees and other bristlecone pine samples, extends back to about 9000 BC, albeit with a single gap of about 500 years.

 An older bristlecone pine was reportedly discovered by Tom Harlan in 2009, based on a sample core collected in 1957.
 According to Harlan, the tree was 5,062 years old and still living in 2010.
 Neither the tree nor the sample core could be located after Harlan's death in 2013.

+Non-bristlecones

+The Alerce Milenario in Chile was estimated in 2022 to be over 5000 years old, but broad scientific consensus has not been reached on its age.

+The Llangernyw Yew in Wales (2,000–5,000 years old) and the Fortingall Yew in Scotland (2,000–9,000 years old) have some age estimates exceeding that of Methuselah, though yews are notoriously hard to date and newer studies indicate younger ages of 2,000–3,000 years old.

 Clonal organisms

 Other, longer-lived organisms are clonal colonies, such as a quaking aspen (Populus tremuloides) colony named "Pando" in the Fish Lake National Forest in south-central Utah that has been estimated to be 80,000 years old, although precise estimates of clonal organisms such as this aspen colony are impossible with current technologies, and other scientific attempts to age Pando have estimated it may be much younger; the 11,700-year-old creosote bush (Larrea tridentata) colony, named "King Clone", in the Mojave Desert near the Lucerne Valley in California; and the 9,500-year-old Norway spruce (Picea abies) colony named "Old Tjikko" in Sweden.
-Methuselah, however, is the oldest known non-clonal organism for which a reliable age has been established, although the Alerce Milenario o Gran Abuelo in Chile (5,484 – years old) ,Llangernyw Yew in Wales (4,000 – 5,000 years old) and especially the Fortingall Yew in Scotland (3,000 – 9,000 years old) have some age estimates exceeding that of Methuselah.